 Everything you need comes in the course book including 15 punch pages in the Appendix.
 The course book tells you when to remove the pages and play the games.

 All the songs used in this course are available for free.
-They will be available in the future on the free Good and Beautiful Homeschooling app.
-They can now be found above or on goodandbeautiful.com/app.
+They are available above or on the free Good and Beautiful Homeschool app.
 Many of the songs and videos can also be viewed on The Good and the Beautiful Kids YouTube channel.

 Lesson length will vary greatly between children.
 Have the child do as much work each day as the child’s attention span will allow.
 You do not need to complete exactly one lesson a day.
 You might do less than or more than one lesson.
 Look for cues of frustration or fatigue to help you know when to end.
 The child will learn much from you as you display love, patience, and enthusiasm for learning.

 While this course reviews and cements letter recognition and the sounds of letters, the child needs to have these items mastered before starting this course.
 If the preschool course has already been taken but the child doesn’t quite have the letters mastered, use the Preschool Folder Activities that come with the preschool course and accompanying flashcards until the letters are mastered.

 We are so happy that you chose The Good and the Beautiful to be part of your homeschooling journey!

 This is one of the most common questions parents have when they first visit our website.
 Our Getting Started Guide will help you navigate what products are needed and what is typically used for each age group.
 We also have recommendations for each grade level at the link below.